 "Let me get this straight," he mused and rubbed the back of his head.
 "You're taking Stark out to see a movie?
 What does that have to do with your lesson plan?"

 "It's a part of his updated curriculum, sir," Alex showed him the revised schedule, which was signed by the student advisor of Braille.
 She placed it on his desk as she continued, "This field trip is designed to show Roland what local businesses have to offer for the visually impaired and blind.
 I figured a movie theater was the best place to start since they're required to have devices to help those in need."

 "Well, you both aren't required to stay on campus since you don't have afternoon classes, technically.
 I'm interested in hearing about your trip, though.
 Have fun, you two," he replied.
 "And be careful."

 Somehow I knew his eyes were on my cane when he said that.

 While we walked to her car, which was parked behind the performing arts building, I heard heavy stomps approach us from behind.
 Alex was the first to turn around.

 "Hey Jason," she said.
 He placed a hand on both of our shoulders.
 I shrugged it off.

 "Where are you going?"
 He demanded.

-"On a field trip, like Roland said," Alex said then gave my wrist a nudge.
+"On a field trip, like Roland said," Alex gave my wrist a nudge.
 We continued to walk towards her car with Jason in close pursuit.
 I glanced at Alex every few steps; it was the first time I saw her annoyed.